Connect with us

 • Market Extension: Two companies selling the same products in different markets.

 A merger of two or more companies where there is no designated acquiring company is referred to as a merger of equals.
-An example of this is when an individual is selling a dental practice to another dentist.
+An example of this is when an individual is selling a dental practice to another dentist or dentist office.

 The combined companies will have equal or close to equal board representation on the new board.
 The shareholders of each company have to surrender their shares and will receive new shares from the new company.